 What happens after I become a Presidential or Cathedral scholar?

 Students qualifying as Presidential Scholars or as Cathedral Scholars receive priority consideration for admission to Cathedral High School, provided they successfully complete all of the steps in the admissions process, and provided they are in good academic and social standing in their current school.
 In order to maintain a Presidential Scholarship or a Cathedral Scholarship at Cathedral, Presidential Scholars and Cathedral Scholars must meet the following criteria:

-- The student must study at the Honors level or higher (includes Advanced Placement and International Baccalaureate) in all courses taken that are offered at the Honors level.
-In the event that a course is offered at the AP or IB level and not at the Honors level, but is a course required for graduation, that course must be taken at the AP or IB level.
+- The student must study at the Honors level or higher (including Advanced Placement) in all courses taken that are offered at the Honors level.
+In the event that a course is offered at the AP level and not at the Honors level, but is a course required for graduation, that course must be taken at the AP level.

 - The student must maintain a cumulative grade point average (GPA) of at least 3.50 on a weighted 4.0 scale (reviewed at the conclusion of each school year).
 Honors courses are weighted by 0.67, meaning that a grade of B in an Honors-level course would earn a 3.67 in the calculation of the student's GPA.

 - The student must demonstrate behavior consistent with the expectations of a Cathedral student.

 - This title and scholarship can be revoked with due cause at any time by the administration or upon the student leaving Cathedral High School for any reason.

 Note: The amount of the monetary award is not retroactive to current Presidential Scholars or Cathedral Scholars.
 The award amount is determined for each entering freshman class and remains the same for all four years of attendance for students in that class.